Have you ever looked at your analytics and asked yourself, why isn’t my blog getting any traffic?

 - You’re impatient

-What if I told you we could hang out and tackle all of these problems in one night?
+What if I told you we could hang out and tackle all of these problems in an hour and a half?

 Here’s what you’ll learn: